-This MD&A contains certain statements and information that are not based on historical facts and constitute forward-looking statements or forward-looking information within the meaning of the U.S. Private Securities Litigation Reform Act of 1995 and Canadian securities laws (collectively, "forward-looking statements"), including our business outlook for the short and longer term and statements regarding our strategy, plans and future operating performance.
+Certain statements and information in this Annual Information Form ("AIF") are not based on historical facts and constitute forward-looking statements or forward-looking information within the meaning of the U.S. Private Securities Litigation Reform Act of 1995 and Canadian securities laws ("forward-looking statements"), including our business outlook for the short and longer term and statements regarding our strategy, plans and future operating performance.
 Forward-looking statements are provided to help you understand our views of our short and longer term plans, expectations and prospects.
 We caution you that forward-looking statements may not be appropriate for other purposes.